 Lion Sands Sabi Sand is one of the oldest and most successful private reserves in South Africa.
 It is one of the finest safari areas in Africa due to its high density of wildlife per square hectare and the use of sound environmental practices.
-The wildlife don't feel threatened by visitors, and so you can be sure of regular sightings, often only a few metres from your private Land Rover, of some of Africa’s most elusive predators and big game.
+The wildlife don't feel threatened by visitors, and so you can be sure of regular sightings, often only a few metres from your private safari vehicle, of some of Africa’s most elusive predators and big game.

 The Lion Sands Game Reserve has its own full-time ecologist (the only reserve in the Sabi Sand Wildtuin to do so) to monitor the effect of commercialization on the wilderness.
 The rangers and trackers are passionate about their work.
 Game drives, walks, talks, bush dinners and night drives will provide you with a fascinating and complete picture of Africa's amazing wilderness.